-Fund Balance - Governmental Fund
+Fund Balances - Governmental Funds

-The fund balance for the District's governmental fund can be displayed in up to five components:
+The fund balances for the District's governmental funds can be displayed in up to five components:

 Nonspendable - Amounts that are not in a spendable form or are required to be maintained intact.

 Restricted - Amounts that can be spent only for the specific purposes stipulated by external resource providers, constitutionally or through enabling legislation.
 Restrictions may be changed or lifted only with the consent of resource providers.